 Hypernuclear physics investigates the interaction between hyperons and nucleons in nuclei.
 Examples of significant findings in this field include the first direct evidence of nuclear mean field and the modification of nuclear structure by $\Lambda$ hyperon.\cite{Ch89,Li7L} The $\Lambda$ hypernuclear bound states have traditionally been produced through three reactions\cite{big_paper}: $^Z$A($K^-$, $\pi^-$)$^Z_\Lambda$A, $^Z$A($\pi^+$, $K^+$)$^Z_\Lambda$A and $^Z$A($\gamma^*$, $K^+$)$^{Z-1}_\Lambda$A. These reactions are known as the strangeness exchange reaction, associated strangeness production, and electromagnetic production, respectively.

 Each of these three reactions has unique kinematic and dynamic characteristics.
 The strangeness exchange reaction is known for its small momentum transfer, which makes it a suitable choice for producing substitutional hypernuclear states by replacing one neutron with a $\Lambda$ hyperon.
 On the other hand, the isospin partner of strangeness exchange reaction, $^Z$A($K^-$, $\pi^0$)$^{Z-1}_\Lambda$A, is experimentally challenging due to the detection of $\pi^0$ meson.
-Despite the long-standing interest in producing isospin mirror hypernuclei and study isospin-dependent effects in hypernuclear structure with this reaction, there has been no successful report except Ref. \cite{nms} with limited missing mass resolution.
-The $^Z$A($\gamma^*$, $K^+$)$^{Z-1}_\Lambda$A reaction can also convert a proton into a $\Lambda$ hyperon but the strong spin-flip amplitude induced by the photon prevents the production of isospin mirror hypernuclei generated with strangeness exchange reaction.
+Despite the long-standing interest in producing isospin mirror hypernuclei and study isospin-dependent effects in hypernuclear structure with this reaction, there has been no successful report except Ref. \cite{nms} and \cite{stopped_K}.
+Ref. \cite{nms} measures the $\pi^0$ momentum from $(K_{stopped}^-, \pi^0)$ reaction and only limited missing mass resolution can be achieved; Ref. \cite{stopped_K} detects $\pi^-$ from the mesonic weak decay of $^4_\Lambda$He($^4_\Lambda$H) from $^4$He$(K_{stopped}^-, \pi^{-(0)}) ^{4}$He+$\pi^-$.

-J-PARC E73 collaboration propose a novel implementation for $^Z$A($K^-$, $\pi^0$)$^{Z-1}_\Lambda$A reaction by selecting fast $\pi^0$ mesons through the detection of high energy $\gamma$s in the forward direction.
-This novel method opens the possibility for a systematic study of isospin partner hypernuclei through comparison with data from the ($K^-$, $\pi^-$) reaction.
-Our setup is especially useful for coincidence measurements, such as hypernuclear mesonic weak decay and hypernuclear $\gamma$-ray spectroscopy.
-In this letter, we present the result of the first application of this method: the measurement of the $^4_\Lambda$H mesonic weak decay lifetime.